 To make a culture deck, you need to be willing to dig deep and be thoughtful about what makes your business unique.
-You also need to think about what your goals are, and what you believe in when it comes to business.
+You also need to think about what your goals are, and what you believe in when it comes to business and high performance.

-Every culture deck will be customized to the business, but they share some core attributes, so you can follow this process, no matter your business’s size, industry, or culture.
+Every culture deck will be customized to the business, but they share some core attributes, so you can follow this process, no matter your company’s size, industry, or culture.

 1. Center on your mission

 At the core of your culture deck should be your company’s mission.
 This is the explanation of what you’re trying to accomplish and why you’re doing it.
 That will likely involve defining your customers or clients, so be sure to include what you see as your duty to them.

 This is also where you should briefly sum up your company’s history to date.
 Even if your business recently started, it’s good to make mention of your origin story so that you and your employees can keep the business’s roots in mind as you grow.